CarlinJunHuang/Corpus-for-Smart-Textiles-for-XR-A-Design-Space-Based-on-State-of-the-art-Research/README.md

   Xi'an Jiaotong-Liverpool University,
   Suzhou, Jiangsu, China
   Email: haining.liang@xjtlu.edu.cn

-## Abstract
-This repository contains supplemental corpus for the paper "Smart Textiles for XR: A Design Space Based on State-of-the-art Research".
-Key highlights include:
-- Structured framework for design, interaction, and application of smart textiles in XR.
-- Discussion on two design cases: a smart pillow for VR social interaction and textile keyboard sleeves for AR typing.
-- Emphasis on the potential to innovate smart textile solutions for an immersive digital-physical blend.

-## Repository Content
-- `Corpus.xlsx` - The complete dataset used for the scoping review.

 ## Contact
 For any inquiries related to this research, please contact the respective authors through the provided email addresses.